Ontario Line Construction

 Osgoode Station, at Queen Street, will have a direct, in-station link to Line 1, giving users a connection to and from the existing subway network.
 New station entrances will be at the northeast and southwest corners of the University Avenue and Queen Street intersection.

-Advanced Work Currently Taking Place
+Work Currently Taking Place

-Work Expected Fall 2023
+Work Expected in 2024

 Corktown Station